 It is important to understand how much energy the source can produce.
-If it is a solar system, then there will be no issues and each household can have its own solar system but if it's a hydro system, then water stream has to be sufficient to produce enough energy for either a household or for a community.
+If it's a solar system, then there will be no issues and each household can have its own solar system but if it's a hydro system, then water stream has to be sufficient to produce enough energy for either a household or for a community.

-4. What will be the system capacity?
+4. What will the system capacity be?

 Looking at the energy requirement in a house, system capacity can be found and likewise you can identify the total power requirement for household or for a community.
-Local department of energy will have details available to help calculate the total system capacity.
+The local solar suppliers or staff from the Department of Energy (DoE) and the National Green Energy Fund (NGEF) will be able to help calculate the total system capacity.